purescript-concur/purescript-concur-react/README.md

 ## Performance

 Purescript-Concur is reasonably light.
 The [entire *uncompressed* JS bundle](https://github.com/ajnsit/purescript-concur/blob/master/docs/index.prod.minified.0dfb135e.js), including react and all libraries, for the entire example application in this repo clocks in at 180KB.
-You can build this bundle yourself with the command `npm run prod`.
+You can build this bundle yourself with the command `npm run prod` (*currently broken* due to the move to spago).

 This leads to pretty fast initial load times.
 Running the Chrome audit on https://ajnsit.github.io/purescript-concur/ produces -